EU envoys agree that Brexit extension is needed, no date set

+“We are not very far, and there is no doubt we will find a deal early next week,” one diplomat said.
+The person, who asked not be identified because talks are continuing, added that the ongoing debate in Britain over Prime Minister Boris Johnson’s request for a general election could have an impact on the length of the delay.

 Britain is scheduled to leave the 28-nation bloc on Oct.
-31 but has asked for a three-month extension to that deadline as British Prime Minister Boris Johnson struggles to get lawmakers to pass his Brexit divorce deal.
+31 but has asked for a three-month extension to that deadline as Johnson struggles to get lawmakers to pass his Brexit divorce deal.
 Economists say a no-deal departure would hurt both the U.K. and the EU economies.

 France, among other EU nations, has been reluctant to approve a long Brexit extension, saying Britain must present “a clear scenario” for progress before another Brexit delay is granted.